Some super greens are worth drinking, but when it comes to moringa vs. matcha, which is better? Find the answer below!

 What Is Matcha?

 Let’s begin the discussion with matcha.
-So, what is matcha?
+What is matcha?

 Matcha is a powdered form of green tea.
-It is widely recognized as a Japanese export.
-The practice of producing matcha originated centuries before in China, though.
+It is widely recognized as a Japanese export, but the practice of producing matcha originated centuries before in China.

 Like all teas, strictly speaking, it’s made from the leaves of the tea plant called Camellia sinensis.
-The difference lies in the special way it is grown and prepared.
+The difference lies in the unique way it is grown and prepared.

 How to Make Matcha Tea Leaves